HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 ## It is awesome

-The global `customElements` registry only allows a class to be associated with a single tag.
+The global `customElements` registry (global var browsers have, where new tag names get defined) only allows a class to be associated with a single tag.
 Once a class has a corresponding tag-name set to it, it is no longer possible to set another-tag-name.

 It makes sense.
 Why associate two tag names to the same class anyway?
 I don't know, but I still want to be able to do that nevertheless :)